 Capital assets are recorded at cost at the date of acquisition, or, if donated, at acquisition value at the date of donation.
 Renovations to buildings and improvements other than buildings that significantly increase the value or extend the useful life of the structure are capitalized.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
-Depreciation is computed for all assets, excluding land, using the straight-line method over the estimated useful life of the asset and is not allocated to the functional expenditure categories.
-See Note 6 for additional details concerning useful lives, salvage values, and capitalization thresholds.
-Expenditures for construction in progress are capitalized as incurred.
-Interest expense relating to construction is capitalized net of interest income earned on resources set aside for this purpose.
+Depreciation is computed for all assets, excluding land, using the straight-line method, with the exception of the library books category, which is computed using a composite method, over the estimated useful life of the asset as shown below and is not allocated to the functional expenditure categories.
+The following useful lives, salvage values, and capitalization thresholds are used to compute depreciation: